Reduced Order Modeling of Partial Differential Equations on Parameter-Dependent Domains Using Deep Neural Networks: Related work

-Notice that getting solutions from this kind of reduced-order model doesn't require solving any additional equations and can be efficiently done for multiple parameters at the same time, suing GPU parallel computing.
-In this work, Convolutional Neural Networks (CNN) \cite{NIPS1989_53c3bce6} were used for the encoder and decoder and all domains involved were rectangular.
+Notice that getting solutions from this kind of reduced-order model does not require solving any additional equations and can be efficiently done for multiple parameters at the same time, using GPU parallel computing.
+Authors used Convolutional Neural Networks (CNN) \cite{NIPS1989_53c3bce6} for the encoder and decoder and all domains involved were rectangular.